 AI initiatives often require cross-functional alignment.
 Beyond your usual change control processes, include Risk Management, Cybersecurity, Legal, Contracts, Clinical Leadership, and Finance.

-Consider engaging a trusted partner to support the workload and accelerate success with AI initiatives.
-Expert partners can help outline costs, risks, and prioritize your quickest and most significant wins, especially if your organization is examining new or evolving capabilities.
+Consider engaging a trusted advisory partner to support the workload and accelerate success.
+An experienced partner can help outline costs and risks, prioritize your quickest and most significant wins, and bring patterns and lessons learned across many health systems, especially valuable if your organization is examining new or evolving capabilities.

 4. Understand Governance Structures